ShlomieLiberow/Node.js_CRUD_System/README.md

 This used a fictional legal aid volunteering network as a model to guide the product.

-Uses MongoDB for storage, Node.js along with Jade for templating and finally Angular on the front end with a material design finish.
+Uses MongoDB for storage along with Angular on the front end with a material design finish.

 *Example of instant database searching requiring no button press or page refresh to trigger:*
 ![Filtering](https://github.com/ShlomieLiberow/Node.js_CRUD_System/blob/develop/Screenshot%20Filtering.JPG)